jtdLab/dart_counter/README.md

 }

 // TODO why need freezd classes to explicit implement interface e.g "implements AbstractPlayerSnapshotDto" this should be done by freezed already

+// TODO renaem abstract players and player snapshots or game and gamesnpashot in domain and infrato IPlayer or IGame or other nameing